commercelayer/commercelayer-docs-resources/application/object.md

 # The application object

-The application object is returned as part of the response body of each successful retrieve API call <b>to the /api/application endpoint</b>.
+The application object is returned as part of the response body of each successful retrieve API call to the `/api/application` endpoint.

 ## Fields